Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/installs.md

 ## Installations

 1. Install these in the following order.
-2. Unless otherwise noted, always install packages through running Windows PowerShell as Administrator (this is Windows' elevated command prompt).
+2. Unless otherwise noted, always install packages through running Windows PowerShell, or Git Bash, as Administrator (this is an elevated command prompt).
 3. When prompted to upgrade any of these packages except node (but including npm and nvm), accept the prompt.

 ## Install *Chocolatey*